damusnet/react-swipe-views/README.md

 ## Examples

 There are two example projects in the [/examples](examples) folder.
-One is using the npm module and webpack as a build tool, the other uses bower and brunch.
+One is using the npm module and webpack as a build tool with react-router, the other uses bower and brunch as a pure component.

 ## TODO List

 - Allow for content to be inserted in the header
-- Play nice with react-router
 - Write tests

 ## Thanks